 - End of year Yearbook distribution (assist with label application and delivering books to classes)

 Their PTA event fundraising team holds The Book Fair is a week-long event where the local children’s bookstore, Hicklebee’s, provides an opportunity to sell books and other items to raise money for the Booksin school library.
 In 2014 they earned $4,922 donated in books.
-Collaboration with community businesses by PTAs is called smart school fundraising.
+Reading fundraisers are a great way to encourage the love of learning and collaboration with community businesses by PTAs is called smart school fundraising.